bitovi/academy/src/typescript/09-interfaces/interfaces.md

 ### Type assertion

-We briefly mentioned type assertion when talk about types, but when dealing with interfaces, it can be a great tool for making sure our code behaves in the way we expect.
+We briefly mentioned type assertion when talking about types, but when dealing with interfaces, it can be a great tool for making sure our code behaves in the way we expect.

 For instance, consider the following code: